hoast/hoast/README.md

 ## Contribute

 The project uses yarn which has some support for monorepositories.
 To read more about how to run commands with yarn in a monorepository see the [yarn workspaces documentation](https://yarnpkg.com/features/workspaces) or run `% yarn workspaces -h`

+## Tasklist

+- Expand documentation.
+- Expand examples.
+- Write tests.

+### Known issues

+- Not all items are iterated over and the final message `ʕっ✦ᴥ✦ʔっ Done in ${time()}s!` is not logged to the terminal.

+### On release

+- Setup GitHub actions to run tests.
+- Setup GitHub actions to mirror releases between the NPM and GitHub registry.